ARUCC-MyCreds-National-Network/en-CA/README.md

 To learn more about the VCs data model, refer to the details on W3C [here](https://www.w3.org/TR/vc-data-model/).

 ### International organisations supporting digital identities and verifieable credentials

+- IETF
+- OIDC
+- W3C

 ### Project learnings
+Any project learnings can be captured here.

 ### Support
-Section covering support details
+Section covering the support details

 ### Credits